 How to make your web browser always open in private mode

-Learn how to make Google Chrome, Microsoft Edge, Firefox, and Brave always open in private browsing mode on Windows 10 and 11.
+This tutorial will show you step by step how to make Google Chrome, Microsoft Edge, Firefox, and Brave always open in private browsing mode on Windows 10 and 11.

 Private browsing mode